canada-ca/canada-ca.github.io/_posts/2020-12-16-choosing-buttons.md

 ## A time for the middle of the page

 There are times when using a super task button makes sense, but placing it further down the page is more effective than having it at the top.

-For example, the Canada Recovery Benefit uses a green “Sign in to your CRA my account” button part way down the “Apply” page.
+For example, the Canada Recovery Benefit uses a green “Sign in to your CRA my account” button part way down the “How to apply” page.

 <br>
 <figure>